IBM-Cloud/satellite-mvi-lab/README.md

 ```

-Exit container and run the following command to cleanup:
+Exit container and run the following command to cleanup.
+If the command fails due to some reason (timeout), start it again.

 ```bash
 ./sat-deploy.sh env destroy -e env_id="${ENV_ID}" --confirm-destroy